ufuksahinkaya/Drowsiness-Detection-For-Drivers/README.md

 ### Main Loop
 As long as the camera is open, face detection is performed on each frame, and eye and mouth movements are monitored.
 If the eyes remain closed for a certain period or the mouth opens to a certain extent, an alert is triggered.

-#Eye Aspect Ratio (EAR) Formula
+#### Eye Aspect Ratio (EAR) Formula
-The Eye Aspect Ratio (EAR) formula is used to determine the openness of the eyes by calculating the ratio of vertical distances to the horizontal distance of the eye.
-This ratio helps in detecting whether the eyes are open or closed, which is crucial for drowsiness detection.
+The Eye Aspect Ratio (EAR) formula is used to calculate the openness of the eyes.
+This formula calculates the ratio of the vertical distances to the horizontal distance of the eye.
+By measuring the distances between different points of the eye, it determines whether the eyes are open or closed.
+If the EAR value is less than 0.2, the eyes are closed; otherwise, they are open.
 [](images.assest\EAR.png)
 [](images.assest\eye.png)

 ## Contributing
 If you want to contribute, please send a pull request or create an issue.